 This is one of the artifacts from the Scrum framework, but works a treat in any scenario.
 Is basically a way to convey agreement as a team to what means having a piece of functionality ready to be deployed.

 The definition of done is the gap between the functionality being there and pressing the deploy button.
-What has to happen for it to be in prod in a blink of an eye?
+What has to happen for it to be in prod in the blink of an eye?

 Food For Thought

-One thing you can do is gather data.
-Over time if the balance is not well looked after you will be surprised to know how much effort and time goes into repetitive tasks for anyone, for any team and for any organization.
+One thing you can do is gather data over time if the balance is not well looked after you will be surprised to know how much effort and time goes into repetitive tasks for anyone, for any team, and for any organization.
 Hence, there is a need to analyze the data so that organizations can interpret the information in a meaningful context for organizations.

-Gathering data around it and representing it visually, helps realisation and it should prompt conversations on how to elevate the repetitive efforts that are high volume into more systematic, automated and/or self-served solutions (as we spoke about in our story).
+Gathering data around it and representing it visually, helps realization and it should prompt conversations on how to elevate the repetitive efforts that are high volume into more systematic, automated, and/or self-served solutions (as we spoke about in our story).

 A system that needs so much manual intervention is just not sustainable over time.